bulletnoid/StaggeredGridView/README.md

   eg. You want to display pictures in the widget, and the pictures are loaded from network.
   The height of each grid is decided by the size of the picture in them.
   Say, if you set your picture container to WRAP_CONTENT, the size of the pic container may change when the picture is loaded, and then the size of the grid change.
-  This can cause gird misalige.
+  This can cause gird misalign.
   Unfortunately, the current methodology has nothing to do to fix this.
   Instead, you can let this widget know the size of each child before the picture is actually downloaded.
   You can do this by overwrite the onMeasure() method of the container.

 * Load more is lazy

-  When oad more, the widget only add new items to the old ones, the old ones is not reloaded.
+  When load more, the widget only add new items to the old ones, the old ones is not reloaded.

 * Screen rotation